rblack42/math-magik-lpp/docs/_sources/lpp-design/03-covering.rst.txt

 Covering grid
 =============

-A simple way to generate the covering matrix is to divide up the chord into **nx** points, and the span into **ny** points.
-Actually, we will be generating covering shapes for each part of the model, not the assembled parts.
+As discussed earlier, we will generate the covering matrix by dividing up the chord into **nx** points, and the span into **ny** points.
+Remember, we will be generating covering shapes for each part of the model, not the assembled parts.

 Wing and Stab Center Sections
 -----------------------------